 Shun Sum Yuen Farm, Siu Hum Tsuen, San Tin, New Territories, Hong Kong, Instagram: @shunsumyuen

-Yi O – Traditional Hong Kong organic farm in Lantau Island
+Yi O – Traditional Hong Kong organic farm on Lantau Island

 Think you’ve been there and done that in Tai O?
-Why not add on a visit to Yi O organic farm.
+Why not add on a visit to Yi O organic farm?
 It’ll take a bit of organisation, but you’ll be rewarded with a unique farming experience in a remote village with over 200 years of history.
-As more and more villagers left for the city, the traditional farming practices looked like they would be lost.
-But, with some leadership, the area has been revitalised and rice paddies planted.
 This one is best suited to an adventure with your older kids or teens who are up for learning a bit about history and culture.

 How to get there: First you’ll need to get to Tai O by taking either the #11 bus from Tung Chung or the ferry from Tung Chung or Tuen Mun.
 Then it’s a 45 to 60-minute walk along Section 7 of the Lantau Trail.
 Alternatively, contact the farm in advance and arrange a boat transfer from Tai O (about 10 to 15 minutes on the water).